-- Broad knowledge of the systematics, anatomy, physiology, ecology, and biochemistry of the insects
+- Broad knowledge of the systematics, anatomy, physiology, ecology, and biochemistry of insects

 - Ability to design, implement, and analyze experiments or pest management programs and interpret data

 - Communication of entomological information to the scientific community and to the general public

 The university Academic Integrity website illustrates the guidelines that will be adhered to in all our courses.